0xmic/ERC-777-and-1363/README.md

 2. **Better Developer Experience**: Combining features from ERC20 and ERC777, while eliminating their pitfalls, offers developers a more robust and versatile standard.

 3. **Optimization of Transaction Processes**: With ERC1363, developers can execute more complex operations while minimizing the number of transactions, leading to a better user experience and cost savings.

-### Issues with ERC1363

-Currently, there were no widely known issues or vulnerabilities with ERC1363.
-However, it's always recommended to stay updated with recent developments and security audits, as the Ethereum ecosystem is continuously evolving.

 ## Conclusion